last revised 19/08/2010

 2,3.4 Adding objects to the room

-a. add the first object, which will act as a person in the room.
+b. add the next object, which will act as a person in the room.

 Set: